oracle/docker-images/OracleGoldenGate/21c/README.md

 ### Changing the Base Image

-By default, the base image used by Docker to build Oracle GoldenGate Docker image is `oraclelinux:8`, but this can be changed.
+By default, the base container image used to create the Oracle GoldenGate container image is `oraclelinux:8`.
+This can be changed using the `BUILD_IMAGE` build argument.
+For example:

-Changing the base image for the new Docker image is done with the `BUILD_IMAGE` Docker build argument, like in this example:

 ```sh
 docker build --tag=oracle/goldengate:21.3.0.0.0 \